printer friendly version (PDF)

 Introduction to Class V

 Welcome to Class V; the ultimate challenge in white water rafting!
 We at Sierra Mac are excited to share this thrilling adventure with you.
-As you contemplate taking a Class V trip, it is imperative to realize that these trips are intense and demanding passenger participation experiences, particularly on the paddle boats, and that a successful run depends upon you and your boat team.
+As you contemplate taking a Class V trip, it is imperative to realize that these trips are intense and demanding passenger participation experiences, and that a successful run depends upon you and your boat team (First time rafters do very well, when they follow instructions and perform the calls of the guide).
+Our training covers everything you will need to know to be a successful paddler on Cherry Creek.

-Class V rafting requires, especially, that participants be agile and able to move quickly on their haunches to the “high side” (as on a sailboat) to prevent capsizing.
+Class V rafting requires, especially, that participants be agile and able to move quickly on their haunches to the “high side” to prevent capsizing.
+Flips are rare on Cherry Creek.
 While you need not be an athlete to participate, good physical condition is naturally required.
 Class V rafters typically jog, play tennis, ski, swim, do aerobics, bicycle, backpack, etc. on a regular basis in order to maintain their good physical condition.
+Squats are very helpful to prepare, we “GET DOWN” a lot throughout the trip to prevent accidental swims.

-Previous rafting experience is certainly desirable, but it is not always required.
-Each Class V trip begins with an intensive white water training seminar which includes training in swiftwater swimming, navigation and safety techniques.
+Previous rafting experience is not required.
+Each Class V trip begins with an intensive white water training seminar which includes training in swiftwater swimming, class 5 paddling and safety techniques.
 The pre-trip seminar can give you the training necessary to respond quickly and appropriately to the demands of the trip; your endurance and your ability to follow instructions are, however, your own responsibility.

 In deciding to take a Class V white water rafting trip, you are acting to put yourself at some risk.
 You will be required to sign a statement releasing Sierra Mac River Trips from liability for any injury you may sustain during the trip.

 The likelihood of injury is small.
 The following information is intended to help you better identify and understand the risks and how to avoid them.
-We have never had a serious injury while rafting the Tuolumne River or Class V runs on the Giant Gap North Fork American or Cherry Creek/Upper Tuolunme.
-During the 1994 season Sierra Mac River Trips operated 30 of the 34 commercial trips on the Cherry Creek/Upper Tuolumne and 50 of the 267 trips operated on the Main Tuolumne.
-Our guides have an average of more than ten years of professional white water guiding experience.
+We have never had a serious injury while rafting the Tuolumne River or Class V runs on Cherry Creek/Upper Tuolunme.
+In the past two years (2021, 2022), we have run over 80 commercial trips.
+Our team often trains during days off.
+Our guides have an average of more than ten years of professional white water guiding experience (Our Creek guides have over 15 years average experience on the Creek).
 We hope that you will have a great time on your river trip with us!

 Safety is our first concern, and it should be yours, too.
 The foremost key to safety is avoiding any situation where you may be held underwater.
 Following the guidelines below and the instructions during the pre-trip training seminar will minimize this possibility: